Competitive Scholarships

 I’m an incoming transfer student.
 How do I apply for competitive scholarships?

 To receive priority consideration for competitive scholarships, you must submit your application for admission and all supporting documents by March 1 if enrolling in the fall/summer.
-If you apply for admission by the priority deadline you will receive access to complete the optional Transfer Supplemental Scholarship Application.
+If you are admitted before March 1, you will receive access to complete the optional Transfer Supplemental Scholarship Application.
 The Transfer Supplemental Scholarship Application includes a few additional competitive scholarships that require supplemental documents.
 Be sure to read the criteria of each scholarship on the Transfer Supplemental Scholarship Application to determine if you are eligible.
 The deadline to complete the Transfer Supplemental Scholarship Application is March 1.

-To meet the deadline for competitive scholarship , you must submit your application for admission and all supporting documents by May 1 if enrolling in the fall/summer or October 1 if enrolling in the spring.
+To meet the deadline for competitive scholarships, you must submit your application for admission and all supporting documents by May 1 if enrolling in the fall/summer or October 1 if enrolling in the spring.

 Can I make changes to my application after submission for scholarship purposes?